zuborawka/Backupable/README.md

 ````
 This table is associated with BasicBackup class.
 So, you can change the table name by setting in Backupable/Model/BasicBackup.php.
+And you can also use your own BackupEngine, if it implements BacupEngine interface.

 ##<a name="section3">3.Set your bootstrap.php to load plugin.